Jcbnunez/uvm-fqr/Topics/1.Introduction to the Course/README.md

 2. Understand the structure of the course + syllabus
 3. Review of evolutionary principles
 4. (If time permits), a tour of the VACC
+---
+# Evolutionary Theory...
+... that living things are systems that change over space and time.

+## These changes are driven by processes that can be measured and predicted (to some degree)
+1.Some processes are deterministic: Have predictable outcomes that are repeatable and devoid of randomness *Useful sometimes to think of point estimates as predictive outcomes 2.Some processes are stochastic: Have outcomes, that can be described, yet they governed by randomness *Useful to think of distributions as “predictive” outcomes